7 Best Surfaces for Hand Building

 1. Wood

-Wood is a popular surface to use, especially since it’s so accessible.
+Wood is a popular surface, especially since it’s so accessible.
 You can use a wooden table or even a dresser from your home and make it a workable surface.
 Your wood of choice needs to be unvarnished and of good quality, or the wood will start splitting and splintering.

-Untreated wood will give you that grip as you work on your clay, and it’s nicely absorbent without sucking all the moisture from your clay.
+Untreated wood will give you that grip as you work on your clay, and it’s nicely absorbent without sucking all the moisture out of it.
 If you have an old table with worn-out varnish, you can sand it down to remove the rest of the varnish, which would make a good surface if it’s still in good shape.

 If you don’t have a good wooden table at home, you can get a sheet of wood.
 Look for untreated wood, like Birch, Maple, Oak, or higher-grade Plywood.
 The wood can also have cheaper plywood in the middle.
 You can place the wood on a tabletop or counter and secure it with C – Clamps.